Cu7ious/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

-8-print_square.c          // prints a square, followed by a new line 9-fizz_buzz.c             // fizz-buzz classical problem 10-print_triangle.c       // prints a triangle, followed by a new line
+8-print_square.c          // prints a square, followed by a new line 9-fizz_buzz.c             // fizz-buzz classical problem 10-print_triangle.c       // prints a triangle, followed by a new line 100-prime_factor.c        // finds and prints the largest prime factor of the number 612852475143, +\n
 ```